SAP-archive/cloud-cf-furnitureshop-documentation/Exercise-04-Order-New-Items/README.md

    - Display Name: `ProductData Connector`
    - Login Email ID: `<your_login_email>`
    - Password: `<Your_Password>`
-   - Location ID: `OPP363-XX` (XX being your unique number assigned to you)
+   - Location ID: `OPP363-XX` (XX being your unique two digit numbe)
    - Description: `ProductData Connector`

+    Note tha the value of Location ID is case sensitive.
+For the current exercise, ensure that you have types _OPP_ as upper case, since we will be using the same string elsewhere in this exercise.

     Ignore the fields under the section HTTPS Proxy on the right side, leave them blank

     ![add subaccount](images/Exercise2_5_cc_add_subaccount.JPG)